George Spencer-Churchill, 8th Duke of Marlborough

-George Charles Spencer-Churchill, 8th Duke of Marlborough, DL (13 May 1844 – 9 November 1892), styled Earl of Sunderland until 1857 and Marquess of Blandford between 1857 and 1883, was a British peer.
+George Charles Spencer-Churchill, 8th Duke of Marlborough (13 May 1844 – 9 November 1892), styled Earl of Sunderland until 1857 and Marquess of Blandford between 1857 and 1883, was a British peer.

 Early life

 Marlborough was born in England on 13 May 1844.
-He was the eldest son of John Spencer-Churchill, 7th Duke of Marlborough (1822–1883), who served as Lord Lieutenant of Ireland and Lord President of the Council, and Lady Frances Anne Emily Vane (1822–1899).
+He was the eldest son of John Spencer-Churchill, 7th Duke of Marlborough (1822–1883), who served as Lord Lieutenant of Ireland and Lord President of the Council, and Lady Frances Vane (1822–1899).
 He was the elder brother of Lord Randolph Churchill and the uncle of Winston Churchill.

 His paternal grandparents were George Spencer-Churchill, 6th Duke of Marlborough, and Lady Jane Stewart, daughter of Admiral George Stewart, 8th Earl of Galloway.
-His maternal grandparents were Charles Vane, 3rd Marquess of Londonderry and Frances Vane, Marchioness of Londonderry.
+His maternal grandparents were Charles Vane, 3rd Marquess of Londonderry, and Frances Vane, Marchioness of Londonderry.

 Like his father before him, he was educated at Eton College, entering in 1857 and being expelled in 1860.